Draycole/gdg-obstacleavoidingcar/README.md

 # Autonomous Obstacle-Avoiding Robot (Prototype Build)

-This is a simple autonomous robot built as a **minimum working model** for the GDG Roobotics & Embedded Systems Track.
+This is a simple autonomous robot built as a **minimum working model** for the GDG Robotics & Embedded Systems Track.
 Using an ultrasonic sensor, it continuously scans its surroundings and chooses the safest direction to move.
 Despite limited components at the time, the team assembled a fully functional prototype during a study jam session.

 ---